NoroffFEU/social-media-client/README.md

 # Workflow-ca

-during the course in Noroff we learning the few concept and the assignment is about how to apply on the them on code this repository is giving by the Noroff i only wrote testing and install packages.
+During the course in Noroff I learning the few concept and the assignment is about how to apply on the them on code this repository is giving by the Noroff i only wrote testing and install packages.

 - Project is configured to run Prettier on commit
 - Project is configured to run ESLint on commit